bart6114/norwegian-singles/README.md

 ## Open Repository & Disclaimer

 This is an open repository.
 All contributions are very welcome and encouraged.
+The easiest way is just to create a PR to contribute your changes.

 Please note that this is by no means meant as an authoritative resource on the Norwegian Singles training method.
 It's primarily a way to gather and spread the knowledge that's currently scattered across various online sources.